help-me-mom/ng-mocks/README.md

 usually a mock module, contains something, that is declared in the `TestBed` module directly.

 Let's imagine a situation that we have a module which exports declarations, for example directives, we need in our test.
-In the same time, we have another module that has another declarations, our component depends on, we would like to turn into a mock object, but, in the same time, it imports the same module we want to keep as it is via an import in `TestBed`.
+At the same time, we have another module that has other declarations, our component depends on, we would like to turn into a mock object, but, at the same time, it imports the same module we want to keep as it is via an import in `TestBed`.

 ```typescript